 General

-A company performing the final stages of product manufacturing, i.e., providing a FP ready for distribution, is responsible for ensuring that all stages of production are reflected in the appropriate APQR. < must contain a final overall conclusion on product quality based on the conclusions available in the APQR of the components that make up the finished product.
+A company performing the final stages of product manufacturing, i.e., providing a Finished Product (FP) ready for distribution, is responsible for ensuring that all stages of production are reflected in the appropriate APQR.
+APQR Report must contain a final overall conclusion on product quality based on the conclusions available in the APQR of the components that make up the finished product.

-In the case where a manufacturing site carries on last manufacturing stages < shall refer to another valid and most recent <s prepared by manufacturing sites on previous manufacturing stages (for example, a pharmaceutical manufacturer would be expected to refer to the most recent approved < of a pharmaceutical substance in the pharmaceutical manufacturing process).
+In the case where a manufacturing site carries on last manufacturing stages APQR Report shall refer to another valid and most recent APQR Reports prepared by manufacturing sites on previous manufacturing stages (for example, a pharmaceutical manufacturer would be expected to refer to the most recent approved APQR Report of a pharmaceutical substance in the pharmaceutical manufacturing process).

 The generalized process is displayed in Figure 1.